rsonger/software-engineering-lab/_posts/2024-04-17-drawing-shapes.md

 <input type="checkbox" class="checkbox inline"> Run the application with the `python test_3_1.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that a yellow hexagon outline appears on your screen.

-Notice that we create an `Attribute` instance with our `position_data` and and then link it to the vertex shader's `position` variable with the `associate_variable` method.
+Notice that we create an `Attribute` instance with our `position_data` variable and then link it to the vertex shader's `position` variable with the `associate_variable` method.

 This time, the [`glDrawArrays`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDrawArrays.xhtml){:target="_blank"} function uses the `GL_LINE_LOOP` mode to draw lines from one vertex to the next and then connect the last vertex to the first one.
-Here we use `vertex_count` from the `startup` method to tell exactly how many vertices it should draw.
+Here we use `vertex_count` from the `startup` method to tell it exactly how many vertices it should draw.

 Now `glDrawArrays` can use a number of different [OpenGL primitives](https://www.khronos.org/opengl/wiki/Primitive){:target="_blank"} to render the lines in different ways.
-In `test_2_2.py`, we used `GL_POINTS` to render a single point. `GL_LINES` will draw a line between each pair of points, and `GL_LINE_STRIP` will connect each point to the next, stopping at the last point.
+In `test_2_2.py`, we used `GL_POINTS` to render a single point, but `GL_LINES` will draw a line between each pair of consecutive points, and `GL_LINE_STRIP` will connect each point to the next, stopping at the last point.

 ![OpenGL primitives for point and line drawing modes](/software-engineering-lab/assets/images/point-and-line-primitives.png)

-When we want to fill in the area between lines, we can use one of the triangle drawing modes. `GL_TRIANGLES` will connect every three points without any overlap. `GL_TRIANGLE_STRIP` will include the last two points of the previous triangle with the next point to create an adjacent triangle.
+When we want to fill in the area between lines, we can use one of the triangle drawing modes. `GL_TRIANGLES` will fill in the area between every three points without any overlap. `GL_TRIANGLE_STRIP` will include the last two points of the previous triangle with the next point to create an adjacent triangle.
 Finally, `GL_TRIANGLE_FAN` connects every two points with the first point to create a fan-like array of adjacent triangles all sharing the same point.

 ![OpenGL primitives for triangle drawing modes](/software-engineering-lab/assets/images/triangle-primitives.png)

 It is also possible to combine draw modes with the same set of vertices by simply calling `glDrawArrays` multiple times.
-For example, if the `update` method has the next two lines of code, it will draw the lines first and then each of the points as well.
-(Although if you do this, the points will be lost inside the lines.
-You can increase the size of the points by calling [`glPointSize`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} inside your `startup` method.)
+For example, if the `update` method has the next two lines of code, it will draw the lines first and then it will draw each point on top of the lines.
+(Although if you do this, the points will be difficult to see unless you increase the size of the points by calling [`glPointSize`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} inside your `startup` method.)

 ```python
         GL.glDrawArrays(GL_LINE_LOOP, 0, self.vertexCount)